autonlab/pmx_aaai_fss_2022/index.md

     - A proceedings of all accepted papers will be published
     - Submission date **August 21st AoE**
 - **Accepted Talks and Poster Sessions**
-    - For both Main and Student Tracks, the Program Committee will decide whether each accepted submission will be scheduled for a poster session, oral presentation, or both.
+    - For both Main and Student Tracks, the Program Committee will decide whether each accepted submission will be scheduled for a poster session, oral presentation (15mins talk + 5mins Q/A), or both.
 - **Keynote Speakers**
     - TBD speaker from academic sector
     - TBD speaker from government sector